DamianMateus/ciandt-tech-challenge/README.md

+# CI&T Tech Challenge Wilmer Mateus
+-This application run under Redux store feature.
+-on the navbar you can search by name from the list of pokemons, select and click search i will show the stats and details of the pokemon choose.
+-on pokedex menu you can see all the pokemons and follow throw pages.
+-you can mark favorites pokemons.
+-the page is responsive for desktop and mobile

+## Available Scripts
+In the project directory, you can run:

+### `npm start`
+### `npm test`

 # CI&T Tech Challenge

 Hello, we're excited that you've made this far, we are providing you a boilerplate for the technical challenge.